ernsheong/joncloudgeek.com/content/about/index.md

 You can find my personal blog [here](https://jonlin.es).
 Check out my [books on cloud topics](/books/)!
 I am also available for consulting via [Belian Tech](https://beliantech.com/google-cloud/).

+You can reach me at the concatenation of jon, at, and joncloudgeek dot com.